John Paul Jones: Bonhomme Richard

-With Bonhomme Richard burning and sinking, it seems that her ensign was shot away; when one of the officers shouted a surrender, believing his captain to be dead, the British commander asked, seriously this time, if they had struck their colours.
-Jones later remembered saying something like "I am determined to make you strike", but the words allegedly heard by crew-members and reported in newspapers a few days later were more like: "I may sink, but I'll be damned if I strike".
-An attempt by the British to board Bonhomme Richard was thwarted, and a grenade caused the explosion of a large quantity of gunpowder on Serapis's lower gun-deck.
+With Bonhomme Richard burning and sinking, it seems that her ensign was shot away; when one of the officers shouted a surrender, believing his captain to be dead, the British commander asked, seriously this time, if they had struck their colors.
+Jones later remembered saying something like "I am determined to make you strike", but the words allegedly heard by crew members and reported in newspapers a few days later were more like: "I may sink, but I'll be damned if I strike".
+An attempt by the British to board Bonhomme Richard was thwarted, and a grenade thrown by an American sailor caused the explosion of a large quantity of gunpowder on Serapis's lower gun-deck.
 Alliance returned to the main battle, firing two broadsides.
 Again, these did at least as much damage to Richard as to Serapis, but the tactic worked to the extent that Serapis was unable to move.
 With Alliance keeping well out of the line of his own great guns, Captain Pearson of Serapis accepted that prolonging the battle could achieve nothing, so he surrendered.
 Most of Bonhomme Richard's crew transferred to other vessels, and after a day and a half of frantic repair efforts, it was decided that the ship could not be saved.
 Bonhomme Richard was allowed to sink, and Jones took command of Serapis for the trip to the island of Texel in neutral (but American-sympathizing) Holland.

-In the following year, King Louis XVI of France honoured Jones with the title "chevalier".
-Jones accepted the honour and desired the title to be used thereafter: when the Continental Congress in 1787 resolved that a medal of gold be struck in commemoration of his "valour and brilliant services" it was to be presented to "Chevalier John Paul Jones".
+In the following year, King Louis XVI of France honored Jones with the title "Chevalier".
+Jones accepted the honor and desired the title to be used thereafter: when the Continental Congress in 1787 resolved that a medal of gold be struck in commemoration of his "valor and brilliant services" it was to be presented to "Chevalier John Paul Jones".
 He also received from Louis XVI a decoration of "l'Institution du Mérite Militaire" and a sword.
 By contrast, in Britain at this time, he was usually denigrated as a pirate.

-Jones was also admitted as an original member of The Society of the Cincinnati in the state of Pennsylvania when it was established in 1783.
+Jones was also admitted as an original member of The Society of the Cincinnati in Pennsylvania when it was established in 1783.